print-hive/dust_free_encoder/README.md

 # dust_free_encoder
-This is a remix for the popular encoder used by the ercf V1 and V2.
+This is a remix for the popular encoder used by the ercf V1 and [V2](https://github.com/Enraged-Rabbit-Community/ERCF_v2) as well as for the [EREC](https://github.com/kevinakasam/ERCF_Filament_Cutter) project.
 It mainly focuses on keeping the encoder compartment isolated so that filament dust will less settle inside the encoder wheel and binky sensor.

 ![Remix](./ressources/mod_explanation.png)